not-magic/Open309/README.md

 # Printing

-There are premade .STLs in the releases section.
+There are premade .STLs over in the [Releases](https://github.com/not-magic/Open309/releases)

 ## Parts Required